Ladies and Gentlemen We Are Floating in Space: Background

 The album's title is from the philosophical novel Sophie's World by Jostein Gaarder, the context being:

 Only philosophers embark on this perilous expedition to the outermost reaches of language and existence.
 Some of them fall off, but others cling on desperately and yell at the people nestling deep in the snug softness, stuffing themselves with delicious food and drink.
 "Ladies and Gentlemen," they yell, "we are floating in space!"
 But none of the people down there care.

 The album itself was recorded shortly after the break-up of Spiritualized's Jason Pierce and Kate Radley, the band's keyboard player.
 Radley had secretly married Richard Ashcroft of The Verve in 1995.
 Pierce, however, maintains that much of the album, including "Broken Heart" and "Cool Waves", had been written before the breakup.
 "If you write a song like ['Broken Heart'], you have to make it feel like what it's like to have a broken heart," he said.
 "That's what making albums is all about.
 Otherwise it's just field recordings."

-Original pressings had a version of the title track that incorporated the lyrics and melody of Elvis Presley's "Can't Help Falling in Love."
+The title track features lines sung by Pierce through a high-pass filter imitating the spacecraft communications of the Apollo program, including the Quindar tones in between lines.
+Original pressings had a version of the song that incorporated the lyrics and melody of Elvis Presley's "Can't Help Falling in Love."
 The Presley estate initially objected to this, and a remixed version appeared on the commercial release, with new lyrics.
 However, Spiritualized continue to use both sets of lyrics in live performances.
-By 2009, they were allowed to use the version with the Presley lyrics on the reissued edition of the album, with the proviso that Presley's song would be included in the title with parentheses.
+The 2009 reissue restored the version with the Presley lyrics, with the proviso that Presley's song would be included in the title with parentheses.
 Further reissues have since reverted the retitling.

-Album closer "Cop Shoot Cop..." is named after the New York industrial rock band Cop Shoot Cop, and it references lyrics from John Prine's "Sam Stone", incorporating variations on a key line from that song's chorus.
+Album closer "Cop Shoot Cop..." references lyrics from John Prine's "Sam Stone", incorporating variations on a key line from that song's chorus.